rudof-project/rudof/docs/src/cli_usage/mcp.md

   "enabled": true
 }
 ```

-This configuration tells Claude Desktop to connect to your local `rudof MCP server` over HTTP.

-Once saved, restart Claude Desktop.
-You should now be able to query and interact with your RDF data through Claude using `rudof’s MCP tools`.

 ### Prompt Examples
 Once connected, you can interact with `rudof` through `Claude Desktop` using natural language prompts.